MatheusCaldeira1/MatheusCaldeira1/README.md

 🤩 👻 Hi everyone 👋 😀

-🔭 I’m currently working on my school.
+Hy i'm a student and i'm starting to program at 2022 in Instituto Social Nossa Senhora de Fátima, I have 16 years old,

-🌱 I’m currently learning js, react, c#, Mysql.
+📚 I’m currently learning js, react, c#, Mysql.

 👯 I’m looking to collaborate on New ecommerce project.